 As medication will be designed and prescribed for particular genetic profiles, it is likely that the cost of treatment per patient will increase.
-Cheaper generic alternatives may no longer be indicated for people with particular genetic profiles, and this may affect the supply of generic medicine.
-Further, imperfect genomics processes may lead to erroneous results, resulting in medical malpractice with the unintended consequence of higher costs.
+Cheaper generic alternatives may no longer be indicated for people with particular genetic profiles.
+Further imperfect genomics processes may lead to erroneous results, resulting in medical malpractice with the unintended consequence of higher costs.
 This has clear consequences for indemnity health insurance and social or national health insurance.